G1ANT-Robot/G1ANT.Manual/g1ant-language/desktop-apps-automation2.md

 You probably wonder, how you can reach out to this data — especially that you will need to check subjects for “unsubscribe” word.
 First of all, you should know how lists work.

-A list — also called an array — is simply a set of elements.
+A list is simply a set of elements.
 Each element is a separate entity, which can be referred to or changed independently of the others.
 An example list would look like this:

 ```G1ANT
 ♥list = element1❚element2❚element3